boltops-tools/ufo-docs/_docs/helpers/builtin/secrets.md

 ## Substitution

-Ufo also does a simple substitution on the value.
+UFO also does a simple substitution on the value.
 For example, the `:ENV` is replaced with the actual value of `UFO_ENV=dev`.
 Example:

     NAME1=SSM:demo/:ENV/parameter_name
     NAME2=SECRETSMANAGER:demo/:ENV/secret_name-AbCdEf